-In other terms, you can’t liberate a new neighborhood until you have not assured that the recently liberated neighborhood is not infested by yesterday’s jihadists now posing as shaved clean-cut civilians.
+In other terms, you can’t liberate a new district until you not made sure that previous one is not infested by yesterday’s jihadists now posing as shaved clean-cut civilians.
 The ramification of a population pacification strategy is a sensitive one for the civilians, because it unavoidably means that security forces need to storm homes and check for weapons, suspicious clothing, equipment or any kind of clue that could indicate a concealed hostile presence.
-In many such cases strong opposition from the inhabitants does occur which usually escalates into a brawl resulting in wounded or even killed civilians, some innocent other not.
+In many such cases strong opposition from the inhabitants does occur which usually escalates in fights.
 Most of the times individuals are designated as suspects based on what other individuals, neighbors, or citizens say.
-In the region, it is a custom of people to invent false allegations against other persons simply because he owns money to him or has a divergent family or tribal affair.
-This is a lesson learned from the Iraqi War, where local Arab informants were feeding the US personnel false information on other individuals, intentionally produced to aid the informant in one way or another.
-Additionally, informants could be in several instances ISIS sympathizers of information attempting a reverse HUMINT gathering.
+In the region, it is a custom of people to invent false allegations against other persons based on divergent family or tribal affairs.
+Additionally, informants could be in several instances ISIS sympathizers attempting reverse HUMINT gathering.
 Which in turn, flags the danger of overly-depending on Human Intelligence in the pacification process, even if it’s the most resourceful and simple thing to do.

 However, realistically speaking some of these measures/ practices are unavoidable and deemed as necessary, strongly because of the steadfast manner with which the Coalition forces needs to expel ISIS.
 The tactical errors or weak-parts summarized above should be appreciated as ‘to keep in mind’ elements of value and should not be deemed as strategy-changers.

 (4) Let’s get to the more concrete part: the improvised military tactics employed by ISIS that almost completely stalled the Iraqi advance in Western Mosul in March and April 2017.
-Starting from the hypothesis that ISIS firmly controls and knows the operational environment and has established an extensive network of alternative routes composed of tunnels, homes, buildings and backyards that evades the conventional factual roads and paveways known to the Iraqi Security Forces (ISF).
+Starting from the hypothesis that ISIS firmly controls and knows the operational environment.
+Da’esh has established an extensive network of alternative routes composed of tunnels through and under buildings or house, and paths through backyards.

-The extensive overuse of IED’s (Improvised Explosive Device), suicide attackers and any kind of booby-traps has additionally obstructed ISF’s rapid movements throughout the city.
-Added that such hidden dangers escalated the uncertainty of the operational environment it therefore also becomes a psychological weapon in addition to tangible military one.
-However, ISIS has developed way-more sophisticated and intricate improvised explosives than its precursor al-Qaeda in Iraq has employed, namely we can especially note the SVBIED and Unmanned Drone Bombs in which we will open two separate Annexes to describe, explain and showcase images of them:
+The extensive overuse of IED’s (Improvised Explosive Device), suicide attackers and any kind of booby-traps has additionally obstructed ISF movements throughout the city.
+Added that such hidden dangers escalated the uncertainty of the operational environment.
+ISIS has developed and operated more sophisticated and intricate improvised explosives than its precursor, al-Qa’ida in Iraq (AQI).
+The SVBIED and Unmanned Drone Bombs faithfully depict the evolution and resilience at a tactical level by jihadi militants in Iraq.

 Suicide Vehicle Borne Improvised Explosive Device (SVBIED) or a “suicide-car” is an improvised explosive device based on vehicles, preferable those of higher weight but mostly regular urban cars scavenged from the civilian population.
-Beyond doubt, suicide-cars do not represent a fresh tactic for jihadist insurgencies, however in this case we do observe exponential new elements that generates a new kind of threats.
-These tactics employed are highly relevant to the battleground as the intense usage of such SVIEDS have resulted into a month-long operational stalemate in Western Mosul, restricting ISF movement around the city and escalating the paranoia and uncertainty psychologically hunting the soldiers.
+Beyond doubt, suicide-cars do not represent a fresh tactic for jihadist insurgencies, however in this case we do observe exponential new elements that enhances previously known methods of operation and lethality.
+Not to be underestimated, the intense usage of such SVIEDs have resulted into a month-long operational stalemate in Western Mosul, restricting ISF movement around the city and escalating the paranoia, harassment and uncertainty hunting the soldiers.